JSONPath-Plus/JSONPath/README.md

 "sandbox" object option are also available to (parenthetical-based) evaluations.

+# Potential sources of confusion for XPath users

+1. In JSONPath, a filter expression, in addition to its `@` being a reference to its children, actually selects the immediate children as well, whereas in XPath, filter conditions do not select the children but delimit which of its parent nodes will be obtained in the result.
+1. In JSONPath, array indexes are, as in JavaScript, 0-based (they begin from 0), whereas in XPath, they are 1-based.
+1. In JSONPath, equality tests utilize (as per JavaScript) multiple equal signs whereas in XPath, they use a single equal sign.

 # Development

 Running the tests on node: `npm test`.
 For in-browser tests: